RaviTambade/TFLdotNET/oo.md

 ### Concrete class vs. abstract classes

 <b>Concrete class</b>
-    - Class describes the functionality of the objects that it can be used to instantiate.
+    - It is the class from whom we can create number of objects.

 <b>Abstract class</b>

-    - Provides all of the characteristics of a concrete class except that it does not permit object instantiation.
+    - It is the class from which we can not create object.

-    - An abstract class can contain abstract and non-abstract methods.
+    - An abstract class can contain minimum one method abstract method
-    - Abstract methods do not have implementation.
+    - An Abstract method do not have implementation.
+    - An Abstract class enforces overriding in thier sub classes (Derived Classes)
 ```
 abstract class Employee
  {